-If the due date falls on a Saturday, Sunday or business holiday, the estate or trust must file the PA-41, Fiduciary Income Tax Return, no later than midnight on the first business day following the Saturday,

-Sunday or business holiday.
+If the due date falls on a Saturday, Sunday or business holiday, the estate or trust must file the PA-41, Fiduciary Income Tax Return, no later than midnight on the first business day following the Saturday, Sunday or business holiday.
 The U.S Postal Service postmark date on the envelope is proof of timely filing.
 Pennsylvania follows the same tax year as federal rules.

-For a calendar-year filer, file the 2014 PA-41, Fiduciary Income Tax Return, on or before April 15, 2015, including an extension date of Sept.
-15, 2015.
+For a calendar-year filer, file the 2016 PA-41, Fiduciary Income Tax Return, on or before April 18, 2017, including an extension date of Sept.
+30, 2017.

-For a fiscal-year filer, file the 2014 PA-41, Fiduciary Income Tax Return, on or before the 15th day of the fourth month following the close of the fiscal year including an extension of five months after the 15th day of the fourth month following the close of the fiscal year.
+For a fiscal-year filer, file the 2016 PA-41, Fiduciary Income Tax Return, on or before the 15th day of the fourth month following the close of the fiscal year including an extension of five-and-a-half months after the 15th day of the fourth month following the close of the fiscal year.